Penn Wharton Student Helping People Across US Find COVID-19 Vaccines With Findashot.org

 “With findashot.org, it’s just one search that looks at all the pharmacies in your area that we cover.
 It gets you right into the appointment flow with a high chance of getting an appointment,” Newell said.

-Newell is currently enrolled in the Wharton School’s MBA program.READ MORE: Roberto Oquendo's Family Has Tearful Plea For Hit-And-Run Driver Who Killed North Philadelphia Man
+Newell is currently enrolled in the Wharton School’s MBA for Executives program.READ MORE: New Jersey State Police Searching For Missing 14-Year-Old Charlee Hertzog, Last Seen Leaving Burlington County Home

 Confirming a vaccination appointment has been difficult for tens of thousands of Americans who are eager to bear their arm, especially in Philadelphia.